Skip to main content

 Grants & Opportunities

-The Madison Arts Commission (MAC) provides funding through:
+The Madison Arts Commission (MAC) provides the following opportunities:

 Questions?
 Email madisonarts@cityofmadison.com